-- Attend 10 hours of professional development related to OER and course development (6 hours are required to take place in the MCC Center for Teaching & Learning
+- Professional Development: Attend 10 hours of professional development related to OER and course development (6 hours are required to take place in the MCC Center for Teaching & Learning

-- Develop course within Canvas using the college eLearning Expectations
+- Canvas & MCC eLearning Expectations: Develop course within Canvas using the college eLearning Expectations

-- Add Z Degree Coordinator, Laura Ballard to the Canvas shell
+- Course Shell Access: Add Z Degree Coordinator, Laura Ballard to the Canvas shell

-- Mid-point reflection (required for the eVenture project)
+- Mid-point Reflection: Project mid-point status (required for the eVenture project)

-- Meet with Z Degree Coordinator, Laura Ballard each month to review progress and discuss issues/ask questions.
+- Coordinator Meetings: Meet with Z Degree Coordinator, Laura Ballard each month to review progress and discuss issues/ask questions.

 Phase Two/ Second Semester

-- Conduct and submit a Quality Matters (QM) Self Review of the course
+- QM Self Review: Conduct and submit a Quality Matters (QM) Self Review of the course

-- (Optional) Attend available course design workshops: Quality Quest training for QM design (offered online and in-person)
+- QM Training: (Optional) Attend available course design workshops: Quality Quest training for QM design (offered online and in-person)

-- Add Z Degree Reviewers to the pilot course for a informal QM review
+- Internal QM Review: Add Z Degree Reviewers to the pilot course for an internal QM review

-- Discuss and apply revisions in partnership with Z Degree Reviewers
+- Revise: Discuss and apply revisions in partnership with Z Degree Reviewers

 Faculty/Teams interested in applying for funding to develop Z Degree courses should apply through the CTL eVenture program and make sure to select the “Z Degree” option.
 The next round of Z Degree funding will happen in October — be on the look out for the announcement!